ben-jee/flash-durak/RULES.md

 - The game continues until the talon is empty AND all but one player have emptied their hands.
 - A player who empties their hand while the talon is empty is **out** of the game — they play no further rounds.
 - The last player holding cards is the **durak** (loser).
-- If two players are left and both empty their hands in the same round (extremely rare), the game is a draw.
+- There are no draws.
+If two players would empty their hands as a result of the same round, the one whose final action was resolved first by the server is the winner of that race; the other plays on (potentially alone, in which case they become the durak).

 ### 9.1 Play with fewer than 2 active players